petarov/sandbox/README.md

 ![alt text](http://i.imgur.com/slXm8lO.png "proto")

-Incassum is a Javascript/HTML5 3D web browser game.
+Incassum is a highly abstract and somehow minimalistic Javascript/HTML5 3D web game.

+You are the manifestation of intent.
+Your goal is to uncover the shape of the very idea of Minerva.
+Goddess of war and wisdom.
+She is the divine impersonation of inventive power.
+You need to fight the dark thoughts of Jupiter and uncover the seed of Minerva's shape.

 # Controls